Extracurricular Opportunities FAQs

 - Could I get into medical school without doing research?

-- The University Career Services (UCS) and the NU Alumni Association coordinate the NEXT- Externship program for students interested in shadowing an alum during spring break.
+- The Northwestern Career Advancement (NCA) and the NU Alumni Association coordinate the NEXT- Externship program for students interested in shadowing an alum during spring break.

 - The NU Alumni Association also provides CareerNET.
 Current students can contact alumni in their career interest area (although a shadowing experience is not guaranteed).